FAQ

 Lazulite only reads existing system logs that your device generates anyway.
 It doesn't create additional processes or run in the background when you're not using it.

-Important: Lazulite monitors your phone/tablet’s logs, not your Bluetooth headphones.
-Your earbuds’ battery life is completely unaffected.
+Note: Lazulite monitors your phone's logs, not your Bluetooth headphones.
+Your earbuds' battery is unaffected.

 Further Questions?